Generic Name: hydroxyzine pamoate

 Side effects reported with the administration of hydroxyzine pamoate are usually mild and transitory in nature.

-Skin and Appendages: Oral hydroxyzine hydrochloride is associated with fixed drug eruptions in post-marketing reports.
+Skin and Appendages: Oral hydroxyzine hydrochloride is associated with Acute Generalized Exanthematous Pustulosis (AGEP) and fixed drug eruptions in post-marketing reports.

 Anticholinergic: Dry mouth.